Andrew Brennan (bishop): Auxiliary Bishop of Scranton

 On February 23, 1923, Brennan was appointed auxiliary bishop of the Diocese of Scranton and titular bishop of Thapsus by Pope Pius XI.
-He received his episcopal consecration on April 15, 1923, from Bishop Michael John Hoban, with Bishops Bernard Mahoney and John Murray serving as co-consecrators.
+He received his episcopal consecration at Saint Peter's Cathedral on April 15, 1923, from Bishop Michael John Hoban, with Bishops Bernard Mahoney and John Murray serving as co-consecrators.
 In addition to his episcopal duties, Brennan served as pastor of St. Mary of Mount Carmel Parish in Dunmore, Pennsylvania.

 Bishop of Richmond

-Brennan was appointed the eighth bishop of the Diocese of Richmond on May 28, 1926, by Pius XI.
+Brennan was appointed the eighth bishop of Richmond on May 28, 1926, by Pius XI.
 In 1929, at Brennan's suggestion, the Holy Name Society of Richmond establish the Catholic Laymen's League of Virginia.
-It was created to counteract the flow of anti-Catholic bigotry and misinformation in the media and from some Protestant ministers.Brennan suffered a paralytic stroke in 1934 and again in 1935.
+It was created to counteract the flow of anti-Catholic bigotry and misinformation in the local media and from some Protestant ministers.
+Brennan suffered a paralytic stroke in 1934 and again in 1935.

 Retirement

-Pope Pius XII accepted Brennan's resignation as bishop of Richmond due to health reasons on April 14, 1945; he was appointed titular bishop of Telmissus on the same date.
+Pope Pius XII accepted Brennan's resignation as bishop of Richmond for health reasons on April 14, 1945; he was appointed titular bishop of Telmissus on the same date.
 Andrew Brennan died on May 23, 1956, at St. Vincent de Paul Hospital in Norfolk, Virginia, at age 78.